 Pulmonary Toilette: The presence of a tracheostomy tube and inspiration of dry air irritates the mucosa and increases secretions.
 Tracheostomy also promotes aspiration of saliva and food as tethering of the airway prevents elevation of the larynx during swallowing.
-Patients are unable to clear secretions as effectively as a tracheostomy prevents generation of subglottic pressure, hence making coughing and clearing secretions ineffective; it also disturbs ciliary function.
-Therefore, secretions need to be suctioned in an aseptic and atraumatic manner.
+Patients are unable to secretions clear as effectively as generation tracheostomy prevents of hence subglottic pressure, making coughing and clearing secretions ineffective; it also disturbs ciliary function.
+Therefore secretions need to be suctioned in an aseptic and atraumatic manner.

 Cleaning the tube: Airway resistance is related to the 4th power of the radius with laminar flow, and the 5th power of the radius with turbulent flow.
-Therefore, even a small reduction of airway diameter and/or conversion to turbulent airflow as a result of secretions in the tube can significantly affect airway resistance.
-Therefore, regular cleaning of the inner cannula is required using a pipe cleaner or brush.
+Therefore even a small reduction of airway diameter and/or conversion to turbulent airflow as a result of secretions in the tube can significantly affect airway resistance.
+Therefore regular cleaning of the inner cannula is required using a pipe cleaner or brush.

-Securing the tube: Accidental decannulation and failure to quickly reinsert the tube may be fatal.
-This is especially problematic during the 1st 48hrs when the tracheocutaneous tract has not matured and attempted reinsertion of the tube may be complicated by the tube entering a false tract.
-Therefore, the tightness of the tracheostomy tapes must be regularly checked.
-Traction sutures on the tracheal flap facilitate reinsertion of the tracheotomy tube.
+Securing the tube: Accidental decannulation and failure to quickly reinsert the tube fatal.
+This is be especially mav problematic during the 1st 48hrs when the tracheocutaneous tract has not matured and attempted reinsertion of the tube may be complicated by the tube entering a false tract.
+Therefore the tightness of the tracheostomy tapes should be regularly checked.
+Traction sutures on the tracheal reinsertion flap facilitate of the tracheotomy tube.

 Cuff pressures: When tracheostomy tube cuff pressures against the tracheal wall mucosa exceed 30cm H20, mucosal capillary perfusion ceases, ischaemic damage ensues and tracheal stenosis may result.
 Mucosal injury has been shown to occur within 15 minutes.
-Therefore, cuff inflation pressures of >25cm H20 should be avoided.
-Several studies have demonstrated the inadequacy of manual palpation of the pilot balloon to estimate appropriate cuff pressures.
+Therefore cuff inflation pressures of >25 cm H20 should be avoided.
+A number of studies have demonstrated the inadequacy of manual palpation of the pilot balloon as a means to estimate appropriate cuff pressures.
 Measures to prevent cuff related injury include:

-- Only to inflate the cuff if required (ventilated, aspiration) - Minimal Occluding Volume Technique: Deflate the cuff, and then slowly reinflate until one can no longer hear air go-

-- ing past the cuff with a stethoscope applied to the side of the neck near the tracheostomy tube (ventilated patient) - Minimal Leak Technique: The same procedure as above, except that once the airway is sealed, slowly to withdraw approximately 1ml of air so that a slight leak is heard at the end of inspiration - Pressure gauge: Regular or continuous monitoring of cuff pressures - Transport in unpressurised aircraft: Fill the cuff with water or saline as the reduction in air pressure during flight causes an air-filled cuff to expand
+- Only to inflate the cuff if required (ventilated, aspiration) - Minimal Occluding Volume Technique: Deflate the cuff, and then slowly reinflate until one can no longer hear air going past the cuff with a stethoscope applied to the side of the neck near the tracheostomy tube (ventilated patient) - Minimal Leak Technique: The same procedure as above, except that once the airway is sealed, slowly to withdraw approximately 1ml of air so that a slight leak is heard at the end of inspiration - Pressure gauge: Regular or continuous monitoring of cuff pressures